The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: The Python Package

 \subsection{Model Rewrite}

 \gradiend\ can export a persistently modified checkpoint whose behavior is shifted along the learned feature direction (e.g., increasing token probabilities of one target class).
-The method \texttt{rewrite\_base\_model} selects a rewrite based on the feature class to increase (default) or decrease, with learning rate chosen based on the previous decoder evaluation.
+The rewrite can increase (default) or decrease a selected feature class, with learning rate chosen based on the previous decoder evaluation.